Dalton Township Fire Station

 Built in 1995, the fire station has 4 double deep or "drive thru" bays.
 It also has a large training room equipped with a computer and a/v equipment for state of the art trainings and meetings, as well as a small conference area/study room that the firefighters can use as well.

 There are offices for both the Fire Chief and Deputy Chief respectively.
 A Kitchen with a "dayroom" area are connected so that the firefighters have the home-like atmosphere when they are on duty.
 It has a full bathroom/shower/locker area for the firefighters along with two bunk rooms (sleeping quarters).

-2008 Peterbilt Pumper/Tanker, this vehicle is our engine that responds to our neighboring departments for fires, it is our 1st tanker to respond within our response area.
+2008 Peterbilt Pumper/Tanker, this vehicle is our engine that responds to our neighboring departments for fires.
+It is our 2nd tanker to respond within our response area.
 1220 holds 2000 gallons of water.
 Cost per hour for this unit = $222.35.
 This vehicle is due for replacement in 2028 (without 3 years in reserve).

-2000 Freightliner Tanker, this 2000 gallon tanker is our secondary response tanker to our primary response area, and is available to neighboring departments if requested.
+2000 Freightliner Tanker, this 2000-gallon tanker is our 1st response tanker to our primary response area, but is available to neighboring departments if requested.
 Cost per hour for this unit = $129.75.
 This vehicle is due for replacement/re-chassing in 2023 (without 3 years in reserve).

 2000 Freightliner Heavy Squad, this vehicle responds to all auto accidents as well as special rescue calls.
-It carries a full complement of extrication equipment (Jaws of Life), along with EMS equipment & other special rescue tools.
+It carries a full complement of extrication equipment (Jaws of Life), along with EMS equipment (state licensed) & other special rescue tools.
 1272 also has an extra advantage it has a fire pump and water tank, making this a multi-purpose use vehicle.
 Cost per hour for this unit = $202.50.
 This vehicle is due for replacement in 2022 (with no reserve).